 If you are interested in working with RedR Australia to deliver training in Australia and overseas, please check the recruitment status for updates.

 Applicants to the RedR pool of Associate Trainers will be required to meet a specific skills set based on the current demand for training expertise in particular fields.
 Please ensure that you meet the requirements for the roles that are currently open before applying.
 Prerequisites for becoming a RedR Associate Trainer include proven training capability as well as extensive field and professional experience in your area of expertise.
 We welcome applications from Australian and international trainers.

 Due to the nature of the sector the need for skilled trainers in a variety of disciplines can change quickly.
 Please check this page for updated skills currently in demand.

 To apply to become a RedR Associate Trainer please complete the RedR Australia Associate Trainer application and provide your resume.
 You will be contacted by RedR if you are successful in gaining an interview.

-Recruitment Status: we are currently not seeking associate trainers
+Recruitment Status: we are not currently seeking associate trainers

 Recruitment updates will be posted here as necessary.

 Training Skill Areas: